How to choose the best ironing board

 If you struggle with the weight of the iron or get tired during longer ironing sessions, consider a steam generator.
 They tend to be considerably lighter in the hand as the water tank is separate.

-Read our guide to the best steam generator irons to buy in 2019.
+Read our guide to the best steam generator irons to buy.

 Standard ironing board sizes